Markpajr/CS1301x/README.md

 # CS1301x
-Houses files related to CS1301x taken on edX
+This repository hosts my jupyter notebook for the CS1301x course taken on EdX.
+This includes small notes taken throughout the course, and my solutions to the various practice problems in python.